 Since graduating from the National Institute of Dramatic Art in Musical Theatre, Emma has become a seasoned performer in musical theatre, cabaret, film and television.

 Musical credits include the Australasian tour of Wicked (GFO), Dusty (The Production Company), Annie (GFO),Dr Zhivago (GFO),West Side Story (West Side Story Australasia), Fiddler on the Roof (TML Enterprises), Debbie Does Dallas: The Musical (Three Amigos Productions), Kiss Me Kate (The Production Company),Hats Off, and Godspell: Prepare Ye (Hayden Tee).

 Emma also loves cabaret performance and debuted her first solo show entitled Catch a Falling Star in 2013 which also featured an exhibition of her artworks.
-Other cabaret credits include Emotional Baggage, Mini Cabs, and corporate work with Carousel Entertainment and The Diamonds.
+Other cabaret credits include Emotional Baggage, Mini Cabs, and corporate work with Carousel Entertainment.
 Theatre credits include various Short and Sweet festivals, Brainstorm Productions and The Taming of the Shrew and Alice in Wonderland (Greencyc Productions).
 Children’s Entertainment credits include various Bilby Productions and host for the Wild Aussies (Promotechnics).
 Film credits include the MTV pilot Sick, short film Absence (SFS), and Optus campaign “The in-betweeners”.

 Outside of performing, Emma is also a professional yoga instructor, choreographer, and is a resident teacher at the Sydney Dance Company Studios.

 Born into a theatrical family, Zoe discovered her passion for performing very early, beginning her training in the arts at the age of two at her mother’s studio in Adelaide; ‘Barbara Jayne Dance Centre’.